 ---> System.Net.Internals.SocketExceptionFactory+ExtendedSocketException (00000001, 11): Resource temporarily unavailable

-Since there was some initialization code and database seeding that had to take place before the application was ready to run, I wanted to ensure that the dotnet code started only when the database container/service was ready to receive connections.
+Because some initialization code and database seeding had to finish before the application could run, I needed the .NET code to start only after the database container was ready to receive connections.

-After some searching on the internet, I found this answer on the Unix StackExchange:
+After some searching, I found this answer on Unix StackExchange:

 Testing remote TCP port using telnet by running a one-line command

-Now, I needed to ensure this command runs before launching the .net site, and only after the db server was ready to receive connections on port 1433.
-So, after some further searching, trial and error, I eventually landed on the following two scripts:
+I then needed to run that command before launching the .NET site, and only after the db server was ready to receive connections on port 1433.
+After some more trial and error, I landed on the following two scripts:

 testconnection.sh is a copy of the code found on Unix StackExchange: